 1981: The U.S. Navy nuclear submarine USS George Washington surfaces underneath the Japanese cargo ship Nissho Maru, which sinks in 15 minutes, killing two crewmen.
 The U.S. Navy accepted responsibility for the incident, and relieved and reprimanded the George Washington's commanding officer and officer of the deck.

-1979: Actress Keshia Knight Pulliam, best known for playing Rudy Huxtable on the sitcom "The Cosby Show," is born in Newark, N.J.
+1979: Actress Keshia Knight Pulliam, best known for playing Rudy Huxtable on the sitcom "The Cosby Show," is born in Newark, New Jersey.

-1969: The "Chicago Eight" plead not guilty to federal charges of conspiracy to incite a riot at the 1968 Democratic National Convention in Chicago, Ill.
+1969: The "Chicago Eight" plead not guilty to federal charges of conspiracy to incite a riot at the 1968 Democratic National Convention.
 The eight eventually became seven when Black Panther Party activist Bobby Seale's case was severed from the rest.
 On Feb.
 18, 1970, all seven defendants (Abbie Hoffman, Jerry Rubin, David Dellinger, Tom Hayden, Rennie Davis, John Froines, and Lee Weiner) were found not guilty.

 1969: Bob Dylan's album "Nashville Skyline" is released.
 The album, which saw Dylan fully immerse himself into country rock, would reach No. 3 on the U.S. Billboard 200 album chart.

 1967: The first Boeing 737 makes its maiden flight.
 The 737, which has been continuously manufactured by Boeing since then, has since become the best-selling jet airliner in aviation history, with 7,865 delivered and more than another 3,680 orders yet to be fulfilled as of the end of 2013.

 1966: Actress Cynthia Nixon, best known for playing Miranda Hobbes in the HBO series "Sex and the City" and its two movie adaptations, is born in New York City.